ImanJowkar/Linux-command/0-general_working/README.md

 # you can use WinSCP for transfer file between linux and Windows

+rsync -avz  /path/to/local/directory username@remote_host:/path/to/remote/directory

-sudo rsync -av /etc/ /home/user/etc-backup              # if target directory does not exist, rsync will be create for us
+sudo rsync -avzh /etc/ /home/user/etc-backup              # if target directory does not exist, rsync will be create for us